Google Cloud · PCDE

 Google Cloud certifications at the Professional level are widely recognized in the industry and often listed as preferred or required qualifications in job postings at companies running workloads on Google Cloud.
 While Google does not publish salary data tied to this specific certification, cloud database engineering roles commanding this skill set typically command competitive salaries in line with other Google Cloud Professional-level certifications.
 The credential complements adjacent certifications such as the Professional Data Engineer and Professional Cloud Architect, and can serve as a differentiator for professionals seeking to specialize in the growing field of cloud-native database management.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 608 questions.

 Explanation